 Here’s a thing: I woke up this morning with I wanna be sedated song by Ramones blaring in my head.
-I didn’t read too much into it just yet.
+I didn’t read too much into.
 After all, it is April, 5th, who knows what day of the quarantine and my dog Dio just smeared his saliva covered teddy bear right in my face.
 Good morning world, or better yet, let the games begin.

 By the time I got up and brewed coffee, Dio managed to chew off two leaves of the avocado plant I barely saved from his last attempt at it.
 I fought an urge to toss him a glare instead of his chewing bone, but hey, it’s been a long week and we all have the little mood swings that make us human or whatnot.

 If this quarantine has thought me anything, it is that the two of us quarrel like an old couple.
 Where, in reality, I look like an insane lady trying her best to keep it together, while the dog just stares blankly and then turns his back to me.

-A few hours later, and an intolerable amount of coffee (even for me) I get a message from Linda, a friend of mine.
+A few hours later, and an intolerable amount of coffee (even for me) I got a message from Linda, a friend of mine.
 She forwarded me an article which said that discomfort we are all feeling due to the pandemic outbreak, is collective grief.
 But what caught my attention, as I continued reading the article, and subsequently made me travel through time, were two simple words: anticipating grief.

 And yet somehow in that exact moment, I couldn’t care less about the current situation in the world.
-Those two words brought me back (and may I say against my will) to my childhood.
+Those two words brought me back to my childhood.